zeke/old.zeke.heroku.com/source/_posts/2012-05-10-postgres-dot-app.markdown

 **Update**: If you've already got another version of postgres installed, you may need to prepend Postgres.app's binary to your PATH:

     export PATH=/Applications/Postgres.app/Contents/MacOS/bin:$PATH

+**Update 2**: There's a great [eight-minute Railscast on Migrating to PostgreSQL](http://railscasts.com/episodes/342-migrating-to-postgresql) that has some tips regarding use of PostgreSQL with Rails.